flutter/website/ui-performance/index.md

 The Flutter Inspector is available in the VS Code, Android Studio, and IntelliJ plugins, but its UI may change as it continues to evolve.
-The inspector is not currently available from the command line.
 Learn more about what the inspector can do in the [Flutter Widget Inspector](/inspector/) doc, as well as the [Flutter Inspector talk](https://www.youtube.com/watch?v=JIcmJNT9DNI)